gemc/sci-g/examples/cad_imports/README.md

 - paddle identifier
 - material

-Notice that for the `default` variation there are no properties assigned to the scattering chamber and target walls as no `cad__default.json` file is present in the target_cad directory.
+Similarly, properties are assigned to the scattering chamber and target walls.

 ### Building the custom scintillator material